github/docs/content/github/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork.md

 Pull request authors can give these permissions when they initially create a pull request from a user-owned fork or after they create the pull request.
 For more information, see "[Creating a pull request from a fork](/articles/creating-a-pull-request-from-a-fork)."

 You can set commit permissions when you first create a pull request from a fork.
 For more information, see "[Creating a pull request from a fork](/articles/creating-a-pull-request-from-a-fork)."
-Additionally, you can modify an existing pull request to let repository maintainers make commits to your branch.
+Additionally, you can modify an existing pull request to let repository maintainers make commits to your branch
+.

 ## Enabling repository maintainer permissions on existing pull requests